zegetech/zegetech.github.io/_posts/2019-06-18-unveiling-mpesa-daraja-2-0.md

 - requires more bandwidth hence expensive
 - confusing and vague xml tag naming
 - can pose a difficulty especially when trying to parse `CDATA`
+- use of a global uuid(OriginatorConversationID) that is globally unique on Mpesa system, meaning that a developer would need to have a globally unique id that is unique across their system and not per the DB models.
+Using a similar uuid for another API say B2B would result in `Duplicate OriginatorConversationId` response.
+This is not so common and could be a major drawback - most developers are used to `id` as Primary Key.

 <a name="mpesa_daraja"></a>
 The REST based Daraja implementation of the same B2C request: